thomaswilliamsastro/phangs_pattern_speeds/README.rst

 ``tw_muse``
 -----------

-Sets up MUSE maps to be fed into ``bootstrap.py`` to calculate a pattern speed.
+Sets up MUSE maps to be fed into ``bootstraps`` to calculate a pattern speed.
 Contains a number of options which have been used in testing.
 The ones it's set to are "optimal", so should be fine to use as-is.
 Has options for varying slit length, slit width, and tracer.